WebEngage/android-custom-push-layouts/README.md

     }
 ```

-Rerender the rating notification in onRerender callback whenever the user selects/changes the rating as shown below.
+Re-render the rating notification in onRerender callback whenever the user selects/changes the rating as shown below.

 ```java
 @Override